ferris-lucas/diabetes-ml-web-app/README.md

 <h3>Description</h3>
 This project consists of a web app that receives data from a user and returns a message with the diagnosis according to the prediction of a machine learning model of the Random Forest Classifier type.
 The trained model was serialized and uploaded to the site.
 Whenever the input values are changed, the forecast is made.

 A Random Foresc Classifier model was created and tuned.
-The verall accuracy achieved was 84.42%
+The overall accuracy achieved was 84.42%

 <h3>Access</h3>
 Link to web app: http://ferris77.pythonanywhere.com/